Dream Note (Indian band)

-Dream Note is an independent band based in Jaipur, India and formed in 2014.
-Founded by singer-songwriter Gaurav Tiwari and bassist Sachin Singh, the band now consists of six members.
+Dream Note is an indie-pop duo based in Jaipur, India and formed in 2014.
+Founded by singer-songwriter Gaurav Tiwari, the duo also consists of Producer and Guitarist Taresh Agarwal.
 Their music displays ambient and dreamy pop, folk and rock influences.
-Since its inception, the band has released two EPs and several singles.
+Since its inception, the band has released 2 EPs, 1 mini-album and more than 10 singles.

 History and career

-Formed by musicians hailing from Jaipur, Rajasthan, Dream Note first started out as a cover band, covering Bollywood classics like "Chand Si Mehbooba" (1965) by Mukesh and "Humein Tumse Pyar" (1981) by Kishore Kumar.
-The band released its first original single, a pop number, "Tere Janey Ke Baad" in 2017.
-This was followed by a number of soulful indi-pop tracks, namely, "Waqt Ki Baatein" (2018), "Na Kehna Tum" (2019), "Khidkiyan" (2020) and "Kaisi Ye Jagah Hai" (2020).
+Formed by musicians hailing from Jaipur, Rajasthan, Dream Note first started by creating their own versions of Bollywood classics like "Chand Si Mehbooba" (1965) by Mukesh and "Humein Tumse Pyar" (1981) by Kishore Kumar.
+The duo released its first original single, a pop number, "Tere Janey Ke Baad" in 2017.

+The duo got popular for their hit single "Waqt Ki Baatein" which they released in 2018, which got viral during the Covid Pandemic.